faizworks/TIO.Web.FireandForget/README.md

 # TIO.Web.FireandForget
-Fire and forget TIO using https://github.com/StephenCleary/AspNetBackgroundTasks
+Fire and forget TIO using https://github.com/StephenCleary/AspNetBackgroundTasks and uses log4net for logging